dreamxwork/mditor-vs/README.md

 ### Markdown Editor

-This extension integrates [Vditor](https://github.com/Vanessa219/vditor) to provide WYSIWYG markdown editing. **Please note that this editor is no longer actively maintained.**
+This extension integrates [Vditor](https://github.com/Vanessa219/vditor) to provide WYSIWYG markdown editing.

 If you want to use the original VS Code markdown editor, add this to your `settings.json`: